William 'screamed' at Harry during Megxit crisis, Duke claims

 “I was like, ‘Wow, our story, our lives, literally got taken from underneath us’.”

-According to initial figures cited by the BBC, some 2.4 million viewers in Britain watched the first episode on the day it was released, although the senior royals themselves have steered clear, royal sources have told newspapers.
+According to initial figures cited by the BBC, some 2.4 million viewers in Britain watched the first episode of Harry & Meghan on the day it was released.
+The senior royals have steered clear, according to sources.